Last updated on August 21st, 2019

 All of this, when you can easily avoid it by using simple custom mouth guards.
 We hope that this helps you understand the symptoms, causes and risks of teeth clenching and grinding.

 What is your TMJ story?
 Have you used mouth guards before?
-Do write into us.
+Do write to us.
 We would like to hear about it.